What are narrative approaches?

 Family therapy is a diverse endeavour that has a fifty year history of engaging with new and unorthodox ideas, of questioning commonly held views, and developing creative practices.
 The family therapy field is characterised by a number of themes including considering the problems people face in the wider context of life; considering people’s identities as constructed through family relations and through history and culture; and addressing people’s problems through an interactional or participatory approach – that is to say, by meeting with families and other communities of people.

 Within family therapy, there are a number of different approaches, all of which explore these themes differently.
 The family therapy field has shown a genuine interest in narrative ideas, opening space for narrative therapy discussion, keynote addresses, workshops, and publications.
 Narrative approaches emerged from the various schools of family therapy, sitting alongside structural family therapy, systemic family therapy, constructivist family therapy, brief therapy, solution-focused therapy, linguistic systems approaches, and various others.
 Although these schools of thought all share the common themes listed above, there are also many significant differences between them.
+You’d better start with an online consultation at the newcastle hypnotherapy with Sunya Hudson.

 Is there only one form of narrative practice?